-While some experts believe crocodiles could survive easily in UK waters, you’re more likely to find them in tropical climates, like Africa, Asia, Australia and America.
-They thrive in and around wetlands, river and lakes.
+Some experts believe crocodiles could survive easily in UK waters.
+However, you’re more likely to find them in tropical climates, like Africa, Asia, Australia and America.
+They thrive in and around wetlands, rivers and lakes.

-These cuties were all-but-extinct in England during the 1950s and 60s, and after 30 years of steadily reintroducing them, you are now in with an excellent chance of seeing an Otter in the UK, as they are thought to be present in every region in England!
+These cuties were all-but-extinct in England during the 1950s and 60s.
+However, after 30 years of steadily reintroducing them, you are now in with an excellent chance of seeing an Otter in the UK.
+They are thought to be present in every region of England!

 Their original extinction was thought to have been caused by a pesticide that made its way into rivers and poisoned the Otter population.
 Once the root cause was discovered, the pesticide’s usage was banned and after a severe clean up of all affected rivers, the population steadily began to increase once more.

 Otters are nocturnal creatures, so they’re pretty difficult to spot during daylight hours.
 The best place to see them is in Western Scotland, where many live on the coast and have developed into marine creatures.

 The Natterjack Toad is easily distinguishable by the yellow marking that runs in a line down the middle of its back.